Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

 **Evaluation Beam search**

-**Beam search**: Involves selecting words with top ```k```(beam width) scores rather than a word with best score at each step.
+**Beam search**: Involves selecting words with top ```k```(beam width) scores rather than a word with the best score at each step.
 Beam Search is useful for any language modeling problem because it finds the most optimal sequence.

 ![](snapshots/eval.jpeg)